MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/format-datetimefunction.md

 |`yyyy`| The year as a four-digit number.| 0001-01-01T00:00:00 -> 0001, 0900-01-01T00:00:00 -> 0900, 1900-01-01T00:00:00 -> 1900, 2009-06-15T13:45:30 -> 2009
 |`tt`| AM / PM hours| 2009-06-15T13:45:09 -> PM

-**Supported delimeters**
+### Supported delimeters

-Format specifier can include following delimeters characters:
+The format specifier can include the following delimeters:

 |Delimeter|Comment|
 |---------|-------|